 - Seek shelter inside.
 Avoid large-span roofed buildings such as school gyms, arenas, or shopping malls.

-- If unable to find a building, crouch for protection beside a strong structure, or lie flat in a ditch or low-lying area.
-Cover your head and neck with your arms or clothing.
+- If unable to find a building or driving, lie flat on the ground in a low-lying area or ditch.
+Cover your neck/head with your arms.

-- Do not attempt to outrun the tornado.
+- Do not attempt to outrun a tornado.

-Tornadoes are ranked on the Fujita Scale according to windspeed and damage created.
+Tornadoes are ranked on the Enhanced Fujita Scale according to wind speed and damage created.

 - Related Advice: